satishThakur/tictactoe/README.md

 3. Property based testing using ScalaCheck.
 Can we generate inputs for the game?
 4. Add support to even build the Jar using docker - try multi-stage docker build.
 5. GraalVM native image support.
 Experiment with it and any noticable performance improvements.
+6. Fix all the warnings and code refactoring suggestions.
+7. Integrate with Scala static checks etc??